rohitkjohnedu/my_yade/doc/sphinx/prog.rst

 ``Omega``
 	Access to simulation(s); deserves separate section due to its importance.
 ``Logging``
-	Handles logging filters for all named loggers, see :global ref:`logging verbosity <log-levels>`.
+	Handles logging filters for all named loggers, see :ref:`logging verbosity <log-levels>`.

 Omega
 ^^^^^^